Timo-Schroeder/ChessMate/MODIFICATION_IMPLEMENTATION.md

 - [ ] Modify `lib/data/services/database_service.dart` to use the generated `AppDatabase` from `drift` instead of raw `sqflite` calls.
 - [ ] Update `lib/utils/locator.dart` to initialize and register the new `AppDatabase` and the refactored database service.
+- [ ] Ensure the app still works when being run on linux.
 - [ ] Update the unit tests for `TournamentRepositoryImpl` to use the new `drift`-based database service (or a mock of it).
 - [ ] **Post-Phase Checklist:**
     - [ ] Run `dart fix --apply` to clean up the code.